EloiStree/pypi_wsmetamaskauth/README.md

 # pypi_wsclientmetamaskcoaster
-Python connection to server using MetaMask ETH(RSA) coaster sign in.
+Python connection to server using MetaMask ETH(RSA) sign in.